 Starsky & Hutch is one of the better, for what it’s worth, TV-to-film adaptations as Ben Stiller and Owen Wilson were great together and the humor mostly landed and seeing this 15 years later was a lot of fun.

 There’s no doubt Queen is a true hall of fame band and Freddie Mercury a transformative musician, but this bio-pic, while well produced and finely acted, feels a bit sterilized relaying Mercury’s life but keeping it within the PG-13 realm.

-Lionsgate Home Entertainment has announced the date and released artwork for the fantasy-thriller, Between Worlds starring Nicolas Cage and Franka Potente.
+Lionsgate Home Entertainment has announced the date and released artwork for the sci-fi/thriller, Replicas starring Keanu Reeves, Alice Eve and Thomas Middleditch.
 Click on the link below or image to the left to check out the features and artwork.